morty-c137-prime/writer-reader-soldier/README.md

 # writer-reader-soldier
-A rust program that takes files and produces PDF's
+A nodejs program that takes files and produces PDF's